The online Comment window has expired

 • Default_avatar

-Lauren James over 2 years ago
+Lauren James about 3 years ago

 As a Milwaukee resident, I support using the City's ARPA allocation for a variety of programs and services, including many of those outlined by the Alders.
 I highly encourage support of efforts to prevent and address lead poisoning (including proposals like 10, 53, 54 and 57) as well as initiatives to promote safety and reduce violence in our communities (including proposals like 50 and 78).